On the interplay between prior weight and variance of the robustification component in Robust Mixture Prior Bayesian Dynamic Borrowing approach: Methodology

-Consider a randomized controlled trial (RCT), in which a novel treatment's efficacy is evaluated against a placebo or standard of care.
-Let $X_t$ and $X_c$ represent the normally distributed mean treatment and control responses, respectively; with unknown means $\theta_t$ and $\theta_c$, and known variances $\sigma^2_t = \frac{s^2}{n_t}$ and $\sigma^2_c = \frac{s^2}{n_c}$, where $n_j$ (with $j=c,t$) denotes the arm specific sample size and $s$ is the common variance of the individual responses.
-Consider the treatment effect $\delta = \theta_t - \theta_c$ is the parameter of interest for inferential analysis in the current trial, where the null hypothesis $H_0: \delta = 0$ is evaluated against the one-sided alternative hypothesis $H_A: \delta > 0$.
-Assume prior distributions $\pi_c(\cdot)$ and $\pi_t(\cdot)$ are set for $\theta_t$ and $\theta_t$, respectively. \\ Trial success can be defined based on the posterior distribution for $\delta$ as:
+Consider a randomized controlled trial (RCT) evaluating a novel treatment against placebo or standard of care.
+Let $X_t$ and $X_c$ denote the normally distributed mean treatment and control responses with unknown means $\theta_t$ and $\theta_c$, and known variances $\sigma_t^2 = s^2/n_t$ and $\sigma_c^2 = s^2/n_c$, where $s$ is the common variance of individual responses and $n_j$ $(j=t,c)$ the arm-specific sample sizes. \\

-where $x_c$ and $x_t$ are the observed sufficient statistics for the mean control response and the mean treatment response respectively, and $\mathbb{P}_{\pi_c, \pi_t} \big( \delta > 0 \;|\; x_c, x_t \big)$ represents the posterior probability for the treatment effect $\delta$, based on the posterior distribution on $\delta$ assuming prior distributions $\pi_c$ and $\pi_t$.
-The value $1 - \eta$ represents a pre-specified probability threshold for the success of the trial.
-Achieving a level of evidence exceeding this threshold is required for demonstrating a treatment effect; in that, smaller values of $\eta$ indicate a more stringent criterion for trial success.